vonodiripsa/monai-3D-segmentation/brats-mri-segmentation-segresnet/docs/manual.md

 segmentation pipeline.
 After it finishes it will create the result model like the one saved in ginthub.

-**Running the notebook.**
+> **NOTES:**
+>

-You can run all cells.
-If for some reason it fails you could rerun failed steps or use Azure ML to fix problems.
-For example, if it fails during environment building you can rebuild it using Environments window.
+>You can run all cells.
+If for some reason it fails you could rerun
+>failed steps or use Azure ML to fix problems.
+For example, if it fails
+>during environment building you can rebuild it using Environments
+>window.
+>

-If some steps of the pipeline fail you can open Pipelines window and check logs for the whole pipeline or different steps/components.
-Just double-click failed step and Use Outputs + logs.
+>If some steps of the pipeline fail you can open Pipelines window and
+>check logs for the whole pipeline or different steps/components.
+Just
+>double-click failed step and Use Outputs + logs.
+>

-By the way, the result model will be saved together with other outputs in model folder
+>By the way, the result model will be saved together with other outputs
+>in model folder

 ![Graphical user interface, application Description automatically generated](media/image6.png){width="4.142965879265092in"